raul-sauco/ramo-space-shooter/README.md

 ### An break-bricks style game.

 ![Break bricks screen](res/break-bricks.jpeg)

+_Classic break-a-brick game, the image is from the pioneer Arkanoid._

 **Why?** This seems like a simple concept that should be fairly simple to implement.
 Once you have a playable game, you can introduce more variations to the _powerups_ and _bricks_ to make the game more interesting.